galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 | Patient 3 | MAY_PB2A       | right-anterior |
 |           | MAY_PB2B       | right-mid      |

-We can see that each patient has 2 different samples from different tumor locations, this is important information that needs to be added to our data so that we can seperate the data during analysis.
+We can see that each patient has 2 different samples from different tumor locations, this is important information that needs to be added to our data so that we can seperate it during analysis if needed.

 Finally we need to find the files relating to each patient, inspecting ```GSE176031_RAW``` (downloaded earlier) we can see 53 files, unfortunately the names of the files don't exactly match the data in our excel sheet which can make finding the right samples a bit difficult, a summary of which samples match which file can be found below: